Kick-Ass: The Game: Development

 Ben Geisler, the executive producer of Frozen Codebase, said in a GameSpot interview that they decided to create a fictional social networking website called "Facespace" instead of using the real Myspace that is used in the Kick-Ass film because of "licensing issues."

 Release

 The iOS version of the game was released on April 17, 2010, but had since been pulled from the Apple App Market.
-The PlayStation 3 version of the game was released on April 29, 2010 in North America and May 5, 2010 in Europe.
+The PlayStation 3 version of the game was released on April 29, 2010, in North America and May 5, 2010, in Europe.

 Reception

-Kick-Ass: The Game received "mostly negative" reviews on both platforms according to the review aggregation website Metacritic.
+Kick-Ass: The Game received "generally unfavorable" reviews on both platforms according to the review aggregation website Metacritic.

 Sequel

 On August 14, 2014, Freedom Factory Studios released a beat 'em up sequel, Kick-Ass 2: The Game, based on the movie Kick-Ass 2.